 Opened in 1839, Highgate was, along with Kensal Green Cemetery, one of seven 'magnificient garden cemeteries' to be built in London at the time.
 It's tombs and structures are of a spooky Victorian gothic style.
 What really gave the place an air of the occult, however, was what happened to it over a century later.

 After WW2, it was left unattended for quite some time.
 Roots and weeds crept between weathered, old gravestones, giving them a haunted look.
 Still, this hardly explains the strange events of the early 70s.

 The truth is, Highgate Cemetery wasn't the only place that underwent a Satanic panic.
 In 1951, witchcraft was decriminalised in the UK.
 As a result, the practice crept slowly out of the shadows and into public view.

 Ordinary people across the country grew either scared or curious.
 By the 60s, youth culture was becoming more and more subversive.
 Adolescents were experimenting with drugs, sexual liberation and witchcraft.

 There is little doubt that this cultural shift- along with the media coverage it generated- played a huge role in the craziness which converged around Highgate Cemetery in the early 70s.

 Highgate Cemetery has other famous residents beyond just Count Dracula.
 Karl Marx's tomb can also be found there, along with that of Douglas Adams, author of The Hitchhiker's Guide To The Galaxy, and Adam Worth, a famous criminal who some think may have been the inspiration behind Sherlock Holmes' Professor Moriarty.

 Interested in finding more places like this?
-Try one of our Treasure Hunts in London - untangle cryptic clues as a team, as you are taken on a journey around the most unique, unusual and bizarre corners of London.
+Try one of our Scavenger Hunts in London - untangle cryptic clues as a team, as you are taken on a journey around the most unique, unusual and bizarre corners of London.